ProFormA/proformaxml/Whitepaper.md

-The task part consists of two parts: The first section shows the description/specification of a task, including supporting files; and the second section demonstrates a specification of tests which are to be included in the specification of a task under the \<tests\> tag.
+The task part consists of two parts: The first section shows the description/specification of a task, including supporting files; and the second section contains a specification of tests (belonging to the task) under the \<tests\> tag.
 Each task can have many tests.

 ### 5.1 Overview